youngyang00/axi4s-bicubic-upscaler/README.md

 which ensures proper timing alignment and emits AXI4-Stream output with accurate `EOL` and `EOF` flags.
 The default configuration implements **4× upscaling** (e.g., `320×180 → 1280×720`) using **four interpolation phases** (`0`, `0.25`, `0.5`, `0.75`), but the architecture can be generalized to other scaling ratios and resolutions.

 By offloading all runtime weight evaluation to a **lookup-based structure** and applying **highly pipelined MAC operations**, this IP delivers **high-quality bicubic filtering** while maintaining:

-- ✅ Low latency
-- ✅ High throughput
-- ✅ Resource-efficient implementation

-It is ideal for use in:

-- 📷 Camera preprocessing
-- 💡 Display resolution scaling
-- 🔍 Super-resolution pipelines
-- 🤖 Embedded vision applications requiring real-time performance and minimal distortion